 It's usually out of sight and out of mind--that is, until there is a costly leak.
 However, there are definitely precautions and maintenance strategies you can and should take to minimize the wear and tear your roof receives, and by doing so, the money you end up spending to fix it in the end.

 The first step in doing your own RV roof repair and maintenance is to determine what type of roof you have.
-Read on down below for an elaboration, or get started with the Money Saver Repair Guide by selecting your type of roof above on the right.
+Read on down below for an elaboration, or get started with the Money Saver Repair Guide by selecting your type of roof in the box to the right.

 Do you have a story about RV roof repair yourself?
 Any concerns or thoughts you'd like to vent on the matter?
 Or maybe you've done a successful repair already?
 In any case, share your thoughts with us and our visitors!